smellems/gcconnex/docs/CodeGCC/TeamOSS_HackerSlides.md

 ---

-## The ideas

----

 ### Embedded videos
-You can post external videos from Youtube, Vimeo and other platforms.
-All you have to do is add a link to your page, blog or group discussion to automatically embed your video.
+* You can post external videos from Youtube, Vimeo and other platforms.

+* All you have to do is add a link to your page, blog or group discussion to automatically embed your video.

 ---

 ### Editing documents collaboratively in real-time (e-Docs)
-You can easily create your own pads in GCconnex (by creating links to https://beta.etherpad.org/) with the e-Docs functionality.
+* You can easily create your own pads in GCconnex (by creating links to https://beta.etherpad.org/) with the e-Docs functionality.

 __Our team used an Etherpad to collaborate during Code GCconnex!__